Grevillea beadleana: Conservation status

-Grevillea beadleana is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Threatened Species Conservation Act 1995.
+Grevillea beadleana is listed as 'Endangered' on the IUCN Red List of Threatened Species, under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Threatened Species Conservation Act 1995.
+Under the IUCN's assessment published in 2020, the population of mature individuals is estimated between 3,000–12,000.
 The main threats to the species include inappropriate fire regimes, grazing by native animals and by livestock, and illegal collection.